 There is a 12 hour time limit (dictated by the NFS permit) for both the 50K and 50 Mile events.
-The cut-offs for the 50 milers to start their first 6.1 mile loop is 8:45 elapsed, 2:45 pm, and the cutoff for everyone to start the last 6.1 mile loop is 10:15 elapsed time, 4:15 pm.
+The cut-off for the 50 milers to finish three 12.5 mile loops and start their first 6.1 mile loop is 8:45 elapsed, 2:45 pm, and the cutoff for everyone to start their last 6.1 mile loop is 10:15 elapsed time, 4:15 pm.

 It is a rainy time of year in Mississippi, and there are a lot of small creeks on the course.
 If it's been dry you can step across them, but if it's been rainy they could be knee deep.
 Hot dry feet are not usually a problem.

 The 50 K and 50 Mile runs begin together promptly at 6 am in surreal predawn darkness.
 Lights are not necessary as the first mile is on smooth double-track, and by then dawn is breaking.
 The 20K folks start at a civilized 8 am, so they finish just in time for an early lunch.
 Well supplied aid stations are positioned every two to four miles with easy crew access, so no one has to worry about dehydration or lack of calories.
 Hammer Nutrition (e-caps) is one of our sponsors and provides the aid station energy drink.
 If you have not tried Heed yet, you may want to test it during training to be sure it you like it, but most folks do.